MarianaTc18/CNN_Galaxy_BRACIS/README.md

-*Convolutional Neural Networks Applied to the Identification and Classification of Galaxies*
+**Convolutional Neural Networks Applied to the Identification and Classification of Galaxies**

-Abstract.
 Surveys are automated telescopes strategically positioned on the Earth’s surface or in space, designed to scan the sky to build a de- tailed catalog of the celestial bodies observed in their field of view.
 To- gether, these instruments generate terabytes of astronomical data, mak-